cristian-5/tinymat/readme.md

 # ⚪️ tinymat

-A tiny code golfing matrix platform made with ❤️ and dedication.
+A tiny ⛳️ code golfing matrix platform made with ❤️ and dedication.

+> 🌈 **Ab_se the sh\*t out of js syntax and make your trip come to life!**

 > The parameters can be: `x` `y` for integer indices, `t` for time in
 > seconds, `i` for a single index, `u` `v` for uv coordinates.\